opportunity-searcher/opportunity-searcher.github.io/index.md

 "The website you and the others created is very user-friendly in looking for new ways for non-local and local companies to recruit students for internships or jobs from the University of Hawaii"

 "Making the account was very smooth going, straight forward and also quick to make!"

+"The website was very responsive and user-friendly!
+Incredibly easy to navigate and even simpler to create a profile.
+I was impressed by the "User of the Day"and "Company of the Day" features, it's a unique way to incentivize users to make an account and connect with fellow users and companies operating within the site."